Call for Training Projects for 2024 and Educational Leave (CPP)

 MOOC Financing Innovation:

-Project leader: STEPHANY Eric & BESSIERE Véronique
+Project leaders: STEPHANY Eric & BESSIERE Véronique

 Component: IAE Montpellier

-Imagine Entrepreneurship Podcast:
+Imagine Entreprendre Podcast:

 Component: IAE Montpellier

-Project leader: Xavier Bailly
+Project Leader: Xavier BAILLY

 Component: IPAG

-For critical use of generative AI:
+For a critical use of generative AI:

-Project leader: MESSAOUI Anita
+Project Leader: Anita Messoui

-Component: Montpellier-Sète University Institute of Technology
+Institution: Montpellier-Sète University Institute of Technology (IUT)

 MOOC for Teens:

-Project leader: MILLION Elodie
+Project leader: Elodie MILLION

 Component: Faculty of Medicine

-MOOC on endoscopic sinus surgery:
+MOOC on endoscopic nasosinus surgery:

-Project leader: Valentin FAVIER
+Project leader: Valentin Favier

 Component: Faculty of Medicine

-Project leader: Guillaume Dumas
+Project Leader: Guillaume Dumas

 Component: MOMA – Montpellier Management